melby-md/melby-md.github.io/content/blog/mod11.md

-If we don't constrain ourselves to SSE2 we can simplify the multiplication with the SSSE3 instruction `_mm_addubs_epi16` which does almost the same as the instructions used in the multiplicatio before, so just change the order of the numbers in `m` and multiply it with `r`:
+If we don't constrain ourselves to SSE2 we can simplify the multiplication with the SSSE3 instruction `_mm_addubs_epi16` which does almost the same as the instructions used in the multiplication before, so just change the order of the numbers in `m` and multiply it with `r`:

 ```